Kimba the White Lion (TV series): Jungle Emperor Leo: The Brave Changes the Future (2009)

-Controversy
+Claims of resemblance to The Lion King

-In 1994, Walt Disney Pictures released an animated featured length film, The Lion King.
+In 1994, Walt Disney Pictures released an animated feature-length film, The Lion King.
 Soon after its release, news circulated of the visual similarities that the film had with Kimba the White Lion.
-Some of these similarities included the plot point of a lion cub's father having a tragic death, an evil lion with a scar under their eye (though in Kimba, said lion, Claw, is not related to Kimba), and a baboon as a sage.
+Some similarities included the plot point of a lion cub's father's tragic death, an evil lion with a scar under their eye (though in Kimba, the evil Claw is not related to Kimba), and a baboon as a sage.
 Although many other plot points like human interaction in Kimba the White Lion differ from The Lion King's absence of humans, there were several design similarities.
 The Lion King's director Rob Minkoff claimed that he was unaware of the television series and also acknowledged these similarities and believed that within the elements of telling stories in Africa, there are bound to be similarities between all of these.
 Moreover, this controversy has garnered huge media attention.
 For example, it was referenced in a 1996 episode of The Simpsons entitled 'Round Springfield".
 In this episode, Lisa looks into the clouds where Mufasa from the Lion King appears and says to her "You must avenge my death, Kimba, I mean Simba," referencing the similarities between the two works.
+Matthew Broderick, the voice actor for the adult Simba, recalled in an interview back in 1994 that he once believed that he was cast in a project about Kimba, bringing up memories of watching the series as a child.

 In 2019, Walt Disney Pictures released a CGI remake of their film The Lion King, which resurfaced the controversy between Kimba the White Lion and The Lion King.
 When the Disney remake was released, an article by The Washington Post discussed the copyright issues between the remake and Kimba the White Lion.
 The Tezuka Family and director of Tezuka Productions claims that copyright laws are slightly different in Japan and therefore, The Lion King is not viewed as infringing copyright.
-They both viewed that the two works featured similarities in broad elements about nature and it would not be possible to copyright facts.
-Furthermore, Billy Tringali states that it is common for Japanese writers to take inspiration from each other; however, as a result the controversy in the America production of The Lion King lies in the lack of acknowledgement or similarities.
+They both viewed that the two works featured similarities in broad elements about nature, and copyrighting facts would not be possible.
+Furthermore, Billy Tringali states that it is common for Japanese writers to take inspiration from each other; however, as a result, the controversy in the American production of The Lion King lies in the lack of acknowledgment or similarities.